crimson-med/Cookie-Repository-Documentation/authentification.md

 This endpoint is where you can authenticate.
 This will create a session so you will need to **save the returned cookie**.

-Once authed you will be able to access the following endpoints: **auth/logout, contribute, vote.**
+Once authenticated you will be able to access the following endpoints: **auth/logout, contribute, vote.**

 ### Request